-Written exams are typically scheduled during the first half of July and students may take the examinations:
+Written exams are typically scheduled during the second half of July and students may take their examinations:

-- On a Mac or PC computer (with internet disabled) OR - By writing their answers in the examination booklets.
+- On a Mac or PC computer - By writing their answers in the examination booklets.
 Students must use a separate examination booklet ("blue book") for each question and write the number of the question on the cover.
 Pens and pencils will be provided.

 Students may not bring textbooks, reference books, or their electronic devices into the exam room.
-They are permitted to leave the exam room to call the SoJ Director if they have questions concerning the exam.
+They are permitted to leave the exam room to call the SoH Director if they have questions concerning the exam.
 The Director should be available for consultation on the designated exam days.

-We recommend that students contact the School of Japanese if they wish to review previous exams from one of the Language Schools.
+We recommend that students contact the School of Hebrew if they wish to review previous exams from one of the Language Schools.